Esoteric Buddhism

 to liberation - the Buddha's Four

 Noble Truths clearly define it.
-The difference between
+Much of the Buddha's teaching

-Buddhism has two basic schools - Pali Canon
+described it very well.
+Buddhism has two basic schools - Pali

 School (Sri Lanka, Indonesia...) and Mahayana